Large Language Models Synergize with Automated Machine Learning: Method Details

 Regardless of the specific task and modules, the generated modules should be compatible with a pre-written set of modules for evaluation, training, and testing.
 Progenitor testing protocols first ensure the external connectivity by testing the form of the input and output data in the ML task, since all modules, including data preparation, modeling, post processing, optimizer, and loss functions, center around the input and output data in the ML task.

 In this context, distinguishing between the input/output in the ML task and for the modules is crucial.
 For instance, the input to the data preparation module consists of raw data, while its output comprises the processed input data (features) and output data (targets) in the ML task.
 The unit tests described in Algorithm~\ref{alg:2} focus on the ML task's input and output data by scrutinizing the output produced by each module when provided with its respective input.
-Apart from the data preparation module, all other modules are given synthetic input/output data in the ML task as input.
+For all modules except data preparation, synthetic input/output data are used for testing in the ML task.

 Besides the requirements for external connectivity, internal connectivity demands additional tests for each specific task.
 Therefore, the LLM in Algorithm~\ref{alg:2} first generates a plan specifying the suitable form and content of the input and output data for the task.
 The specified form of the input and output data should be a subset of the form in the progenitor testing protocols.
 The progenitor testing protocols also ensure that the synthetic data meet the form specification in the plan.